 Students play a direct part in program and faculty evaluation.
 Course evaluation forms are made available to students at the end of the term.
-The Farquhar Center recommends that students use these evaluation forms to express their views concerning course objectives and faculty effectiveness.
+The Farquhar College of Arts and Sciences recommends that students use these evaluation forms to express their views concerning course objectives and faculty effectiveness.
 These forms are tabulated each term and become sources of assessment.
 The appropriate changes are made in course procedure, requirements, or instruction when called for.
 Formal course evaluations take place anonymously and informal discussions will be kept confidential, if the student desires.